Skip to main content.

 Human Rights Program

-Bard students work with Artist in Residence Emilio Rojas on his installation Naturalized Borders (to Gloria)—part of Where No Wall Remains, the 2019 Live Arts Bard Biennial—in conjunction with his course Resistance as Performance.
+Bard students work with Visiting Artist in Residence Emilio Rojas on his installation Naturalized Borders (to Gloria) in conjunction with his course Resistance as Performance.

 Human Rights Menu